 Alex Clark, a literary journalist, said: “It’s absurd.
 I suspect VS Naipaul thinks that there isn’t anyone who is his equal.
 Is he really saying that writers such as Hilary Mantel, A S Byatt, Iris Murdoch are sentimental or write feminine tosh?”

 YES!
-When Vladimir Nabokov, Patrick White and Isaac Bashevis Singer died, I stopped reading novels (other than those of a friend who writes mystery).
+When Vladimir Nabokov, Patrick White and Isaac Bashevis Singer died, I stopped reading novels.

 As for non-fiction, Ann Coulter (and this writer) excepted, where is the woman who writes a strong, witty, wickedly funny column?
 Nowhere.
 Sure, I like Diana West a lot, but even she suffers from that singularly female proclivity to fixate obsessively on one issue only: Islam this; Islam that.
 On and on.
 All terribly important, but it can get repetitive.
 And that’s another thing: Non-fiction female writers cleave to a couple of easy, oft-charged subjects.
 Most steer clear of economics.
 (How many Amity Shlaes are there?)
 They simply don’t seem to have a wide array of interests.
 (I’ve covered Ann Coulter’s awful acolytes in many a blog post, “The Republican Tart Trust” is one.)